 One of the best activities available at Turpin Meadow Ranch, we think, is the fishing.
-Just steps from your door, you can enjoy fly fishing for cutthroat and blue-ribbon trout, and we also provide full-day fishing adventures in the over 1000 streams and 100 lakes of Yellowstone National Park.
+Just steps from your door, you can enjoy fly fishing for cutthroat and blue-ribbon trout, and we also provide full-day fishing adventures in the more than 1,000 streams and 100 lakes of Yellowstone National Park.

 But don’t take our word for it.
 Rodale’s Organic Life recently published a story about the surprising health benefits of fly fishing, saying, “turns out the second most popular outdoor activity in America is also really good for you.”
-Here are some of their arguments.
+Here are some of the arguments.

 Reeling and casting exercises the arms and shoulders without straining the wrists, and also activates core muscles, which are needed to help keep you steady, especially in the water.
 It’s low-impact, so it can be taken on by all fitness levels, and ramped up by hiking, kayaking, or canoeing to select fishing spots.